aashvibusa/Berkeley-AI-Hackathon/chrome-extention/README.md

 2. Go to any website (e.g., google.com)
 3. Open the browser console
 4. Highlight some text on the page
-5. Check both the browser console and server console for the logged information
+5. Watch for the popup animation and check both the browser console and server console for the logged information

 ## Troubleshooting